ThePadna/Forumation-Installer/README.md

 There are 2 batch files located in /forumation-server, 'start-server' and 'stop-server'. php-cgi daemon must be running on port 9000.

 ### How do I run php-cgi daemon?
-Head to the directory where you installed php, execute php-cgi.exe -b 127.0.0.1:9000.
+Head to the directory where you installed php, execute `php-cgi.exe -b 127.0.0.1:9000`.
 Feel free to use a different port, but you must modify Nginx.conf.